All too often, introverts are encouraged to take on the extroverted trait of creating small talk.

 They could hardly stand in a grocery store line long before the need to engage with the nearest person to them became compelling.

 And as soon as they have paid for their items, they are gone.

-Innocent bystanders, who may have been introverts, have been robbed of their energy, unnecessarily.
+Innocent bystanders may have been introverts and have been robbed of their energy unnecessarily.

-One of the staff writers for the American Academy of Advanced Thinking once mentioned that a police officer friend once said, “Don’t be nice, be professional” as it relates to dealing with people.
+One of the staff writers for the American Academy of Advanced Thinking once mentioned that a police officer friend once said, “Don’t be nice, be professional,” relating to dealing with people.

-Many would say conversing with law enforcement officials is different from communicating with average individuals.
+Many would say conversing with law enforcement officials differs from communicating with average individuals.

 There is a power dynamic that exists between police officers and regular citizens.

 This may be true, but the use of energy becomes a significant factor.

 That means that a conversational tone is appropriate, but the style should convey a certain level of aloofness and firmness.

 In other words, very little emotional energy should be expended.